Your writing will be most effective if you understand who you’re writing for.

 Content with a good readability level helps users know what to do.
 This includes users with lower comprehension skills.

 Aim to make content as readable as possible.
-This makes it more accessible for everyone, not just users with low literacy.
-Specialist and technical audiences benefit from plain English too.
+This makes it more accessible for everyone, not only users with low literacy.
+Plain English helps specialist and technical audiences too.

-Even if you aren’t able to achieve Year 5 reading level, the more readable you can make content the better it is for everyone.
+Even if you aren’t able to achieve an age 9 reading level, the more readable you can make content the better it is for everyone.

-When most people reach Year 5 reading level (around age 9) the way they read content has changed.
+When most people reach age 9 reading level the way they read content has changed.

 By 9 years old most children stop reading whole words and start reading by recognising shapes.
 This allows people to read much faster.